x-actly/Eve-Online-Mining-Bot/README.md

    - Belt Bookmarks: Enter the coordinates for your Belt Bookmarks (one line per bookmark).

 4. Click the "Save" button to hold the entered coordinates so that they persist across sessions.

+5. Set Mining Laser to High Power Slot 1-2

+6. Set Shield Hardener to High Power Slot 3

+7. Make sure you set shortcuts on default

-5. If you are ready, dock up and click the "Start" button to initiate the mining bot.
+8. If you are ready, dock up and click the "Start" button to initiate the mining bot.

-6. Click the stop button if you want to end the bot prematurely.
+9. Click the stop button if you want to end the bot prematurely.
 It will complete the current mining cycle and then stop flying into the belt.

 ## Display of Mouse Position
 The GUI application continuously displays the current mouse position on the screen.
 This can be helpful for accurately determining the coordinates for the positions mentioned above.